jdkandersson/OpenAlchemy/CONTRIBUTING.md

 To help smooth out the contributions, here are some guidelines of conventions used in the code (the list will evolve over time):

+## General

+- If you find anything not in line with these guidelines, it is because this repository takes the approach of "if youchange it please align it to the current standards".
+Please correct the code to follow these guidelines.

+## Code

-- The maximum line length is 89 in Python files and 80 in the documentation.
+- The maximum line length is 89 in Python files.
 - Import modules as namespaces.
 For example, instead of `from enum import auto` use `import enum` and then `enum.auto`.
-- In tests, preferable use parameterization instead of a for loop in the test body.
-- Use passive language in documentation.
 - Use the following pattern for docstring:

   ```Python